 We pulled up to the hotel around 2:30 p.m., and even though check-in isn’t until 4, our room was already ready—score!
 I remember saying, “What a beautiful building,” before realizing it was our hotel.
 Valet staff were super friendly, and right inside the doors we spotted a Starbucks and Sullivan’s Steakhouse.
 A staff member guided us up to the second floor where check-in happens.

 Upstairs, there’s a modern bar and lounge area to the right of the front desk.
 Check-in was quick and easy, and the staff were super helpful, especially with this being our first time staying downtown in Detroit.
+Right away, this felt like the kind of downtown Detroit hotel review I knew would have a lot to cover.

-Our Room: Views for Days
+Our Room at The Westin Book Cadillac Detroit: Views for Days

 We originally booked a 2 Queen room but got upgraded to a Club Level 2 Queen Room on the 22nd floor—thanks to my dad’s Marriott Bonvoy Titanium status.
 I think this was the highest hotel room I’ve ever stayed in!